-Gustric ulcerations, for febrile symptoms and pain, as an intercurrent remedy.
+Gastric ulcerations, for febrile symptoms and pain, as an intercurrent throbbing, or pressing pain.

 Gastritis (inflammation of the stomach), with much pain, swelling, tenderness at pit of stomach, especially if vomiting of food occurs.
-Giddiness (vertigo), from rush of blood to the head, with flushing, throbbing, or pressing pain.
+Giddiness (vertigo), from rush of blood to the head, with flushing,